 Fiber Optic Internet

 As of the moment, fiber optic is the fastest high-speed internet service.
 Its standard download speed tier is 25 Mbps to 75 Mbps, which is almost parallel with cable internet.
 However, its upload speed is the fastest with 5 Mbps (compared to cable with 1 Mbps or less, and DSL with only 0.5 Mbps).

 Fiber optic internet is not as widely available as DSL and cable services since it doesn’t use phone lines and cables.

 In most places in Canada, the best ISPs offer reliable speeds for DSL and cable services.
 Some ISPs offer fiber optic internet, but it’s a less common choice.

-Now that you have an idea on what internet service options you have, it’s time to find the best internet provider near you.
-To shop for what’s around your place, we recommend that you key in your zip code at CompareMyRates.ca.
+Now that you have an idea about what internet service options you have, it’s time to find the best internet provider near you.
+To shop for what’s around your place, we recommend that you key in your postal code at CompareMyRates.ca.
 Upon keying in your code, the site will list down the internet service providers near your area.

 Nobody wants a slow internet connection.
 However, most high-speed services are rarely cheap.
 You’ll want to find that sweet spot between slow but cheap and fast but expensive service.
 One of the ways to do so is to understand bandwidth.
 In simple terms, bandwidth is the optimum rate of which you’re able to download internet data to your computer.

 A good analogy for bandwidth is a water hose.
 Imagine you’re to fill a 50-gallon tank with water.
 If the hose you have can only transfer 2 gallons of water per minute, you’ll have to wait for 25 minutes to fill up the tank.
 However, if you have a huge hose that can put a gallon of water per second, the tank will be filled in a minute or so.
 The size of the water hose is your bandwidth.
 The bigger it is, the more data you can download in a short amount of time.